How to Choose the Best Beans for Espresso Roast

 Sun exposure, soil composition, and precipitation will all affect the quality of a coffee bean.
 As such, a quality coffee procurer selects beans grown where quality coffee thrives.
-Columbia is world-famous for producing high-quality arabica beans.
-Available in large and smooth grains, Columbian Arabicas are rich in aroma and flavor diversity.
-Columbian coffee varietals are frequently sorted by the size of each bean.
+Colombia is world-famous for producing high-quality arabica beans.
+Available in large and smooth grains, Colombian Arabicas are rich in aroma and flavor diversity.
+Colombian coffee varietals are frequently sorted by the size of each bean.

 Costa Rican coffee has a classic taste.
 These Arabica beans are frequently grown in rich, volcanic soil.
 Costa Rican coffees are smooth and soft, with a rich, walnut flavor.

 Ethiopian coffees are grown in the highlands of the Eastern part of the country of small peasant farms.
 Coffees produced in this part of the world are spicy and often fruit-forward; astringent and delicate on the palate like fine wine.
 Ethiopian coffee farms frequently produce the finest Arabicas in the world.